silaspe/maths/docs/the_strand_puzzle.md

 $$ Y_2 = 3 $$

-and because of the recurance...
+and because of the recurrence...

 $$ X_{n + 1} = X_n + Y_n $$